chrischaky/chrischaky-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in Government at Harvard University, where I study American politics and quantitative methods.
-My main research interests are criminal justice, urban and local politics, race, and public opinion.
+I am a PhD Candidate in Government at Harvard University, where I study American politics.
+My main research interests are public health, criminal justice, public opinion, and urban and local politics.